 You can read more of my thoughts after the gallery.

-I’ve always found the café/roaster model to be much more prevalent in America than in the UK, although I suspect that there are more of them over here than I give them credit for (particularly since I’ve failed to visit some of the more notable examples in London such as Nude, Ozone and Allpress!).
+I’ve always found the café/roaster model to be much more prevalent in America than in the UK, although I suspect that there are more of them over here than I give them credit for (particularly since I’ve failed to visit some of the more notable examples in London such as Nude, Ozone and Allpress!
+That said, since writing this post, I have made it to both Allpress and Ozone.
+Still not made it to Nude though!).
 However, in the US, it seems to be a pretty dominant model, with one third of the 50+ US Coffee Spots I’ve covered falling into the café/roaster category.

 I particularly like those café/roasters where the roasting is done on-site.
 This is a frequent occurrence, especially in small operations, and, for me, it’s a bonus when the roaster itself is openly in view.
 I understand that this isn’t always possible, especially in a busy coffee shop, where there are good operational reasons for separating the coffee drinker from the coffee roaster.
 For a start, the whole roasting process can be noisy, as well as generating a lot of heat, neither of which is usually conducive to enjoying a nice cup of coffee.
 On the flip side, for a roaster, being able to work in a controlled environment without the interruptions of a busy coffee shop (particularly customers asking questions), is quite important.